 DONATE TO THE LEGACY PROJECT

-The Outfest UCLA Legacy Project partners with individual donors to champion the preservation of endangered LGBTQ moving images.
+The Outfest UCLA Legacy Project partners with individual donors to champion the preservation of endangered LGBTQIA+ moving images.
 Your donations can have a lasting impact in saving endangered film and video works that challenge, move and inspire.